Our Governors Three Core Functions

 Mrs Penny Middleton-Burn

 Penny is the Local Authority Governor appointed by WSCC.
-She is Chair of the Governing Body and the Health & Safety Governor.
+She is Chair of the Governing Body, Safeguarding Governor and the Health & Safety Governor.
 She is also Chair of the Finance, Premises and Health & Safety Committee.
-Her term of office is four years, ending July 2021,
+Her term of office is four years, ending September 2021,

 Mrs Jen Harvey